x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/limits.md

 ms.author: dmaguire
 author: msdmaguire
 manager: serdars
-ms.date: 6/7/2018
+ms.date: 7/6/2018
 ms.audience: ITPro
 ms.topic: reference
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: 709b075e-9584-484b-bcaa-e781c26497b4
-description: "Summary: Learn about supported limits for public folders in Exchange 2016."
+description: "Summary: Learn about supported limits for public folders in Exchange Server."
 ---

 # Limits for public folders

- **Summary**: Learn about supported limits for public folders in Exchange 2016.
+ **Summary**: Learn about supported limits for public folders in Exchange 2016 and Exchange 2019.

-In Exchange 2016, public folders are based on a mailbox architecture that allows public folders to benefit from things such as the resiliency of a Database Availability Group (DAG) and other mailbox enhancements.
+In Exchange Server, public folders are based on a mailbox architecture that allows public folders to benefit from things such as the resiliency of a Database Availability Group (DAG) and other mailbox enhancements.
 However, there are limits and performance considerations that should be taken into account.

 ## Limits

-The following table lists the limits for public folders in on-premises Exchange 2016.
+The following table lists the limits for public folders in on-premises Exchange Server.
 Unless the limits are specifically stated as recommended, the values listed in this table are the supported limits for public folders.

 > [!IMPORTANT]
 > Looking for Exchange Online limits for Office 365?
 See [Exchange Online Limits](https://go.microsoft.com/fwlink/p/?LinkID=391188).